linyaa-kiwi/dev-tools/README.txt

 USE flags
 =========
 The "USE" environment variable modifies the behavior of the configure scripts (such as 'mesa-configure').
-Its value is a comma-separated list of flags, called "USE flags".
+Its value is a space-separated list of flags, called "USE flags".
 This project borrowed the concept of USE flags from Gentoo's Portage buildsystem.